-Then an appropriate objective function is defined, which describes the difference between the measured, V, and predicted data, $\phi^p$ , and a search for the global minimum is undertaken using advanced nonlinear optimization algorithms.
+Then an appropriate objective function is defined, which describes the difference between the measured, V, and predicted data, φ^p , and a search for the global minimum is undertaken using advanced nonlinear optimization algorithms.
 In this paper, we used the simple least square error norm:

-$$E = \left(\sum{i=1}^{N} \left(\phi{i}^{p} - V{i}\right)^{2}\right)^{1/2},$$ (5)
+$$E = \left(\frac{1}{N} \sum{i=1}^{N} (\phi_i^p - V_i)^2\right)^{1/2},$$ (5)

-where N is a total number of the measuring electrodes.
-To solve the nonlinear optimization problem in Eq.(5), we employed the downhill simplex method of Nelder and Mead as implemented by Press et al[3].
+where N is a total number of the measuring electrodes (cl.
+Fig. 1).
+To solve the non-linear optimization problem in Eq.(5) , we employed the downhill simplex method of Nelder and Mead as implemented by Press et al[3].
 In the strictest sense, this means finding the conductivity at each node of the discrete mesh.
-In simplified models with the constrains imposed by the segmented MRI data, one needs to know only the average regional conductivities of a few tissues, for example, scalp, skull, cerebrospinal fluid (CSF) and brain, which significantly reduces the demensionality of the parameter space in the inverse search, as well as the number of iterations in converging to a local minimum.
+In simplified models with the constraints imposed by the segmented MRI data, one needs to know only the average regional conductivities of a few tissues, for example, scalp, skull, cerebrospinal fluid (CSF) and brain, which significantly reduces the demensionality of the parameter space in the inverse search, as well as the number of iterations in converging to a local minimum.
 To avoid the local minima, we used a statistical approach.
-The inverse procedure was repeated for hundreds sets of conductivity guesses from appropriate fisiological intervals, and then the solutions closest to the global minimum solutions were selected using the simple critirea $E < E{threshold}$ .
+The inverse procedure was repeated for hundreds sets of conductivity guesses from appropriate physiological intervals, and then the solutions closest to the global minimum solutions were selected using the simple critirea $E < E{threshold}$.

-3 Computational Design
+3 Parallel Computional Design

-The solution approach maps to a hierarchical computational design that can benefit both from parallel parametric search and parallel forward calculations.
-Fig. 1 gives a schematic view of the approach we applied in a distributed environment of parallel computing clusters.
-The master controller is responsible for launching new inverse problems with guesses of conductivity values.
+The solution approach maps naturally to a multi-level computational design that can benefit from parallel execution both in the parametric search for conductivities and the forward problem calculations.
+Fig. 2 gives a schematic view of the approach we applied in a heterogeneous environment of parallel computing clusters.
+The conductivity optimizer (CO) is responsible for launching new inverse problems with guesses of conductivity values.
 Upon completion, the inverse solvers return conductivity solutions and error results to the master.
-Each inverse solver runs on a compute server.
-Given N compute servers, N inverse solves can be simultaneously active, each generating forward problems that can run in parallel, depending on the number of processors available.
-The system design allows the number of compute servers and the number of processors per server to be decided prior to execution, thus trading off inverse search parallelism versus forward problem speedup.
+Inverse solvers run on a separate computational server.
+The system design allows for the servers to be added dynamically and the number of processors per inverse solve to be decided at execution time, thus trading off inverse search parallelism versus forward problem speedup.